Castelnuovo-Mumford regularity of unprojections and the Eisenbud-Goto regularity conjecture: Introduction

 But counterexamples to the regularity conjecture have been found by McCullough and Peeva \cite{mccullough2018counterexamples}.
-Their method uses both the {\it Rees-like algebra} and the existence of homogeneous (nonprime) ideals having extremely large regularity.
-In fact, McCullough and Peeva showed that for any univariate (real) polynomial $p$, one can find a nondegenerate projective variety $X\subset\mathbb P^r$ for some $r$ such that
+Their method uses both the \emph{Rees-like algebra} and the existence of homogeneous (nonprime) ideals having extremely big regularity.
+In fact, McCullough and Peeva showed that for any univariate (real) polynomial $p$, one can find a nondegenerate projective variety $X\subset\mathbb P^r$ of large dimension and codimension such that

 Moreover, they presented a computational example which is a nondegenerate singular projective threefold in $\mathbb P^5$ of degree $31$ and regularity $38$.